fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 1. ### What is Routing?

   When a user enters a URL, it gets send to a routes folder.
-Laravel contains a routes folder where it matches it with the right controller/view.
+For web we usually use web.php and api.php. web.php route is for web requests while api.php route is for API requests.

-Below is an example route from `routes/web.php`.
-You can can call site.exension/foo and it will bring the result.
+Below is an example get route from `routes/web.php`.
+You can can call website.com/foo and it will bring the result.

   ```
   Route::get('foo', function () {